anoopkcn/zenv/README.md

 # zenv

-zenv - A virtual environment manager for supercomputers

-`zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments.
+`zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments **for supercomputers**

 ## Features